Flare Design Logo

 To explain, I’ll use banking as an example.

-What we have here is that the obvious and easy to a designer adds no value to the business.
-But the business aren’t working on the project now, it’s in the hands of the designer.
-Therein lies the issue.
+The trouble is that what seems obvious to a designer adds little to no value to the actual business.
+The issues lies in the fact that the business aren’t working on the project at the right level, it’s in the hands of the designer.
+The result becomes the logical to the naked eye, not a fit-for-purpose design for the business.

 What is needed is ongoing collaboration and challenge.
 To build an effective IVR each step (question/prompt to answer) needs to be challenged on “what would need to be different to avoid this question altogether?”.
 In almost all cases there is an answer, but it is the business that will be able to resolve this challenge, not the designer.